 Sonoma Community Center | Printmaking Pop Up Residency | Winter 2020

-I began the composition focusing on the reclaimed materials around me as I often do with monotypes.
+I began the composition focusing on reclaimed materials around me as I often do with monotypes.
 I searched the print room drawers and found cut paper, scrap remnants, old fabric, and used plant clippings from the property outside the gates.
 I mixed my inks to reflect the serene environment in the post-holiday mood, and the chilly temperatures outside.
 As I quickly worked these elements into the prints, a group emerged allowing me to approach the idea with guided focus and explore the botanical variations within the vessel theme.